zhang-haozhe/LeetcodeSolutions/README.md

-# 230. Kth Smallest Element in a BST
+# 94. Binary Tree Inorder Traversal

-Given a binary search tree, write a function kthSmallest to find the kth smallest element in it.
+Given the root of a binary tree, return the inorder traversal of its nodes' values.

 Example 1:

-Input: root = [3,1,4,null,2], k = 1
+Input: root = [1,null,2,3]
-3
-/ \
- 1 4
-\
- 2
-Output: 1
+Output: [1,3,2]
 Example 2:

+Input: root = []
+Output: []
+Example 3:

+Input: root = [1]
+Output: [1]
+Example 4:

+Input: root = [1,2]
+Output: [2,1]
+Example 5:

-Input: root = [5,3,6,2,4,null,null,1], k = 3
+Input: root = [1,null,2]
-5
-/ \
- 3 6
-/ \
- 2 4
-/
-1
-Output: 3
+Output: [1,2]

+Constraints:

+The number of nodes in the tree is in the range [0, 100].
+-100 <= Node.val <= 100

 # Result:

-Runtime: 48 ms, faster than 75.79% of Python3 online submissions for Kth Smallest Element in a BST.
+Runtime: 24 ms, faster than 93.80% of Python3 online submissions for Binary Tree Inorder Traversal.
-Memory Usage: 18 MB, less than 28.74% of Python3 online submissions for Kth Smallest Element in a BST.
+Memory Usage: 14.4 MB, less than 8.29% of Python3 online submissions for Binary Tree Inorder Traversal.

 # Solution:

-According to the property of BST, it is best to traverse the tree inorder.
-By finding the nth element in the inorder BST, it gives the nth minimum node in the tree.
+Inorder traversal.